Connections between Russian spiritual philosophy … French personalism … and Unity Consciousness!

 Three new factors have appeared in the moral life of man and are acquiring an unprecedented significance.
-Ethics must take account of three new objects of … Continue reading →
+Ethics must take account of three new objects … Continue reading →

 It seems that life itself thrives on the knife edge of chaos, which is not randomness at all but structures of very complex energies and influences.
 Life thrives where choice and love thrives.
 We have a rich universe of life because of choice and a certain letting go of control by Source – yet Source is within each being as it makes its choices and we’ve seen in recent years Source exerting direct control through [the] embodiments [of] free will choices to bring the experiment in separation to a closure.

 Kevin Kelly in his book out of control lists the ability to let go of control, as one of the defining characteristics of a God, because in doing so the truly unexpected creation happens.
 So do some events that we may not like at an individual level.
-And that experience generates in us … Continue reading →
+And that experience generates in … Continue reading →

 Given the growing decrepitude of traditional hierarchical organizational models, the inability to communicate effectively across the intransigent silos, bloated bureaucracies, and the knee-jerk defensive responses like “that’s not how we do things here”, “if we didn’t build it, it’s worthless” … that are so toxic to innovation, it is not surprising that more radical approaches are now the vogue.

 In one regard, it’s the technology that’s forcing enabling this.
-Social technologies, super-computing grid infrastructures, cloud services, platforms and ecosystems all lend themselves to anomaly responses which call for immediate access to *that* person who knows how to address *that* problem, not tiered escalation paths designed to funnel and optimize problem resolution for 1000s of *that* problems that used to occur over and … Continue reading →
+Social technologies, super-computing grid infrastructures, cloud services, platforms and ecosystems all lend themselves to anomaly responses which call for immediate access to *that* person who knows how to address *that* problem, not tiered escalation paths designed to funnel and optimize problem resolution for 1000s of *that* problems that used to … Continue reading →

 You have to admit, even if all of this is a construct for some seemingly unknown purpose, this is an incredible world we’re inhabiting.
 This spontaneous creative Force we’re engulfed in and intrinsically interwoven into is absolutely spectacular despite all the obstacles we encounter.